charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 solution is to install a to use the [snap-store-proxy][] software.

 The snap store proxy can also be configured to run in an "air-gap" mode, which disconnects it from the upstream store and allows

+Note: Running the Snap Store Proxy also requires access to a PostgreSQL database, and an Ubuntu SSO account.

 ## Juju